kaband/PSMame-Screensaver/README.md

 * Copy psmamess.scr and psmamess.ini to the c:\windows\system32 directory
 * Run the psmamesscfg.exe file to launch the configuration utility - this will put your configuration settings into the .ini file
   * Should be launched as administrator in order to edit psmamess.ini file in the c:\windows\system32 directory
-* Set your configuration in config tab and click save button.
-(See Configuration tab section below for details)
+* Define your paths in path setup tab and click save button.
+See Path Setup tab (Mame) and Path Setup tab (Launchbox) section below for details.
-* Once configuration is set.
+* Once the paths are set.
 Select Screensaver tab.
-(See Screensaver Tab section below for details)
 * Set Screensaver Timeout value and click [Setup Screensaver] button to add the screensaver to the OS and set it as default.
-(See Screensaver Tab section below for details)
+See Screensaver Tab sections below for details.
 * Done.

 ## Manual Configuration